 -

-Sessions are available online and in person from Sandy Bay, Hobart on Tuesdays and from Huonville, Huon Valley on Thursdays and Fridays.
+Sessions are available online and in person from Fern Tree on Mondays.

 For online sessions, a session link will be sent to your email.
 Please try your best to attend the session in a comfortable and private space.